elephantscale/es-training-new/DDDM/slides/DDDM-Overview.md

 Data can provide much-needed answers, but only if you are clear about the questions you need to answer
 * Google aims to start with these questions and be very clear about the information it needs at the outset
-* As the company's former executive chairman, Eric Schmidt, has said, “We run the company by questions, not by answers.”
+* As the company's former executive chairman, Eric Schmidt, has said, "We run the company by questions, not by answers."
 * Within its global HR function, Google has created a people analytics department that enables the organization to make data-driven people decisions
-* One question Google wanted to answer was, “Do managers actually matter?”
+* One question Google wanted to answer was, "Do managers actually matter?"
 This is a question Google had been wrestling with for years; at one point, the company actually got rid of all managers and made everyone an individual contributor
 * This did not really work, and managers were brought back in, but the suspicion lingered that managers perhaps were not that important.
 * So, Google had identified a critical people-related question that it wanted to answer: Do managers matter?